Vooban/Decision-Trees-For-Knowledge-Discovery/README.md

 # Discovering structure behind data

-Let's understand and modelize the hidden structure behind data with Decision Trees.
-In this tutorial, we'll explore and inspect how can a model do its decisions on a car evaluation data set.
-Decision trees works with simple "if" clauses dichotomically chained together, splitting the data flow recursively on those if until it reaches a leaf where we can categorize the data.
+Let's understand and model the hidden structure behind data with Decision Trees.
+In this tutorial, we'll explore and inspect how a model can do its decisions on a car evaluation data set.
+Decision trees work with simple "if" clauses dichotomically chained together, splitting the data flow recursively on those "if"s until they reach a leaf where we can categorize the data.
 Such data inspection could be used to reverse engineer the behavior of any function.

-Since [decision trees](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) are a good algorithm for discovering the structure hidden behind data, we'll use and model the car evaluation data set, for which the prediction problem is a (deterministic) surjective function.
+Since [decision trees](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) are good algorithms for discovering the structure hidden behind data, we'll use and model the car evaluation data set, for which the prediction problem is a (deterministic) surjective function.
 This means that the inputs of the examples in the data set cover all the possibilities, and that for each possible input value, there is only one answer to predict (thus, two examples with the same input values would never have a different expected prediction).
-On the point of view of Data Science, because of the properties of our dataset, we won't need a test set nor to use cross validation.
+On the point of view of Data Science, because of the properties of our dataset, we won't need to use a test set nor to use cross validation.
 Thus, the error we will obtain below at modelizing our dataset would be equal to the true test error if we had a test set.

 The attribute to predict in the data set could have been, for example, created from a programmatic function and we will basically reverse engineer the logic mapping the inputs to the outputs to recreate the function and to be able to explain it visually.